 How to Get Started

-Actually, forming an LLC doesn’t require you to be a lawyer — with a little research about your state’s LLC procedure and the right documents and information, you can file all the paperwork on your own.
+Actually, starting an LLC doesn’t require you to be a lawyer — with a little research about your state’s LLC procedure and the right documents and information, you can file all the paperwork on your own.

 But if you’re in the process of starting your own production company, you probably have enough to do.
 Outsourcing LLC formation to a business incorporation service is a great way to be confident that your LLC will be formed properly without having to spend your precious time pouring over a state incorporation website.
 The best part is, these services are very reasonably priced, provide great customer service and send you all the paperwork and information you need.